Boqian-Ma/boqian-ma.github.io/_posts/2026-02-05-sovereign-stack-post-saas-era.md

 title: 'The Great Unbundling: Why the Post-SaaS Era Belongs to the "Sovereign Stack"'
 date: 2026-02-05
 permalink: /posts/2026/02/sovereign-stack-post-saas-era/
+excerpt: "The marginal cost of building software is racing toward zero.
+That changes everything about the Rent-vs-Build equation — and it means the era of the generic SaaS wrapper is ending."
+toc: true
+toc_label: "Contents"
+toc_sticky: true
 tags:
   - SaaS
   - AI
   - Technology Trends
   - Business Strategy
 ---

+*Why the era of renting generic software is ending*
+{: .page__lead }

 We are watching the slow-motion collapse of the B2B SaaS model as we know it.